HaotianHuang/buildbot/readme.md

 ![generate](https://i.imgur.com/XMFrSJI.png)

 5. Cross your fingers and hit generate!

+## 🔫 Tips & Troubleshooting

+- Select an image that has clean smooth lines for a nice looking output.

+- Picture not printing clearly?
+Try running your image through a stencil maker first to produce an image with clean smooth lines.
+I use <a href="https://online.rapidresizer.com/photograph-to-pattern.php" target="_blank">this</a> one.

+- If the image is not printing in the position you want, try adjusting the y and x offset

 ## 🐞 Bug Reporting